Down with Love: Style

 The sets, costumes, cinematography, editing, score, opening credits, and visual effects (including split-screen shots during phone calls heavily laced with double entendres between the two leads), echo the style of Hollywood sex comedies from 1959 to 1964 (from Pillow Talk to Sex and the Single Girl).
 The New York City skyline of 1962 was digitally recreated for backdrops.
 A greenscreen technique was used to simulate unconvincing 1960s rear projection using restored street footage from the late 1950s and early 1960s.
-The film begins with the 1960s logos for 20th Century Fox and for CinemaScope, a wide-screen process introduced in the 1950s, developed and owned by 20th Century Fox, with the 1998 version of the fanfare, composed by Alfred Newman.
+In accordance with the film's style, the 1950s 20th Century Fox logo with the CinemaScope logo, a wide-screen process introduced in the 1950s, developed and owned by 20th Century Fox, was utilized with the addition of the byline for News Corporation and the 1998 version of the fanfare, composed by Alfred Newman.
 The Regency Enterprises logo is in pink, and contains a saxophone jazz rendition of its theme.

 Reception

 Box office

-Down with Love was chosen as "the perfect film" to open the second Tribeca Film Festival where it made its premiere.
-The film opened first in New York, and was released country wide a week later May 16, 2003.
+Down with Love was chosen as "the perfect film" to open the second Tribeca Film Festival, where it made its premiere.
+The film opened first in New York, and was released countrywide a week later on May 16, 2003.
 The film was released as counter programming against The Matrix Reloaded.
-The film performed worse than expected, earning $40 million at the international box office.
+Though the film was highly anticipated, it performed far below box office expectations in comparison with other rom-coms released in the same year, such as How to Lose a Guy in 10 Days and Something's Gotta Give, both of which grossed over $100 million.
+Down with Love ultimately made just $39.5 million worldwide on a $35 million budget.